Weimar Republic (1918-33)

 World War I (1914-18)

-Germany's defeat in World War I staggered the Germany people.
-They had sych faith in the Army.
+The Weimar Republic was born out of World War I, up to that time, the most destructive war in world history.
+Millions had died and the German economy was crippled by the allied blockade.
 At the beginning of 1918 victory looked assured.
+Germany hoped to bring the War to a successful conclusion in 1918.
 The Russians were knoicked out of the War and forced to sign the humiliating Breast-Litovsk Treaty which made Germany dominant in the East and allowed for the creation of a German protectorate in the vast Ukraine (March 1918).
+After forcing Russia out of the war, German military forces were moved west.
 It also enabled the Germans Army to focus on the Western Front.
 Ludendorff's massive offensive nearly achieved victory (July).
-Yet only months later the German Army was decisely defeated and forced to sign an Armistace (November).
-After 4 years of terrible sacrifice, the German people were hirrified and bewildered at the outcome.
+The Germans also resumed unrestricted submarine warfare, bring America into the War (1917).
+Thus when the Germann offensive struck, a American Ecpeditionary Force (AEF) was in France to bolster the Allied lines.
+When the German offensive failed, the Allies began the final offensive of the war, bolstered by British tanks and the AEF.
+The German Western Front began to crack under Allied offensives.
+Germany's defeat in World War I staggered the Germany people.
+They had such faith in the Army.
+After 4 long year of war, Germany in only a few months went from assured victory to total defeat.
+The German Army was decisely defeated and forced to sign an Armistace (November).
+After 4 years of terrible sacrifice, the long suffering German people were horrified and bewildered at the outcome.
+In addition there were food shortage, economic dislocation, and fighting in the streets.

 End of the Monarchy (November 9-10, 1918)